 4. der Ohrwurm (Noun) – The Ear Worm

-This word’s so good it’s been adopted Schadenfreude-style into many people’s English language.
+This funny German word is so good it’s been adopted Schadenfreude-style into many people’s English language.
 It’s that catchy tune, the worm in your ear, that you simply can’t get out of your head.
 So next time the conversation dies between the cutter and the cut, and a tune surges from your unconscious to whistle across your lips, blame it on the Ohrwurm.

 5. die Schnapsidee (Noun) – The Schnapps Idea